handrews/OpenAPI-Specification/src/oas.md

 ##### Example: Multipart Form with Multiple Files

-In accordance with [RFC7578](https://www.rfc-editor.org/rfc/rfc7578.html#section-4.3), multiple files for a single form field are uploaded using the same name (`file` in this example) for each file's part:
+In accordance with [[RFC7578]] [Section 4.3](https://www.rfc-editor.org/rfc/rfc7578.html#section-4.3), multiple files for a single form field are uploaded using the same name (`file` in this example) for each file's part:

 ```yaml
 requestBody: